Boundary pointwise regularity for the Poisson problem on uniform domain: Introduction

-for any test function $\varphi\in H_0^{1}(\Omega)$, and $u$'s $0-$extension is in $H^1(\R^n)$.
-In particular, in \cite{BW04}, Byun-Wang proved successfully the $W^{1,p}$ estimate by using the energy inequality of the weak solution.
-Later, Byun-Wang-Zhou generalized this result to the quasi-linear elliptic equation, see \cite{BWZ}.
+for all test function $\varphi\in H_0^{1}(\Omega)$, with $u$'s $0-$extension is in $H^1(\R^n)$.
+Clearly, such a weak solution satisfies the energy inequality.
+In \cite{BW04}, Byun and Wang successfully proved $W^{1,p}$ estimates using the energy inequality for this kind of definition of weak solutions when $\Omega$ is a Reifenberg flat domain-a class of domains with rough boundaries.
+Later, Byun, Wang, and Zhou extended this result to quasi-linear elliptic equations (see \cite{BWZ}).

-In generality, when $g\neq 0$, it is not convenient to define weak solutions on domain with the rough boundary, e.g. $L$-uniform domain, since the trace theorem is not valid in this domain.
-However, we would like to give the following definition of weak solutions.
-What is interesting is that this definition is effective to derive the energy inequality of solutions, which will help us to establish the boundary pointwise $C^\alpha$ regularity by using the compactness method.
-Moreover, this definition will satisfy the linear property of solutions with respective to the harmonic functions, which will help us to establish the boundary pointwise $C^{1,\alpha}$ and $C^{2,\alpha}$ regularities by using the iterative technique.